 Right off the bat, you’re presenting as a highly qualified individual with credentials in two well-paying industries.

-This combined approach ups your value proposition, especially when considering how well paying the healthcare industry can be.
+This combined approach ups your value proposition, especially considering how well-paying the healthcare industry can be.

 According to salary.com, the US’s typical health coach earns an annual average income of $59,714.

-Salary and income are, of course, dependent on a number of factors such as:
+Salary and income are, of course, dependent on several factors such as: